JasonKessler/scattertext/README.md

 Given a custom term list, the `SentencesForTopicModeling.get_topics_from_terms` will generate a series of topics.
-Note that the dense rank difference (`RankDifference`) works particularly well for this task, and is the default paramter.
+Note that the dense rank difference (`RankDifference`) works particularly well for this task, and is the default parameter.

 ```python
 term_list = ['obama', 'romney', 'democrats', 'republicans', 'health', 'military', 'taxes',